dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 ---
-title: Introduction to eShopOnDapr
+title: Introduction to the eShopOnDapr reference application
-description: An overview of the eShop .NET Core sample application
+description: An overview of the eShopOnDapr reference application and its history.
 author: amolenk
 ms.date: 02/04/2021
 ---

-# Dapr Reference Application
+# Dapr reference application

 Earlier in the book, you've learned about the foundational benefits of Dapr.
 You saw how Dapr can help your team construct distributed applications while reducing architectural and operational complexity.
 Along the way, you've had the opportunity to build some small Dapr apps.
 Now, it's time to explore an end-to-end microservice application that demonstrates  Dapr building blocks and components.